Imam-Faheem/react-native-first-demo/README.md

 ## Welcome to your Weather App! 🌤️

-This is a simple weather forecasting app created with Expo in just 4 hours.
+This is my first weather forecasting app created with Expo in just 4 hours.
 It allows users to view the weather forecast of a city by fetching data from a weather API.
 It uses api of weatherapi.com

 ## Features